Navigating the 8 Month Sleep Regression...

 A sleep regression is a period when a baby or toddler who has been sleeping well suddenly starts waking at night, being difficult to settle and/or skipping naps.
 To learn more about when and why this can happen in general, read our full article on sleep regressions.

 So, what exactly is the 8-10 month sleep regression?

-We know what you’re thinking, ‘A REGRESSION THAT LASTS 2 MONTHS !’
-Don't worry, the 8 month sleep regression doesn’t actually last for 2 months, it just means that it can happen anytime between 8-10 months.
+We know what you’re thinking, ‘A REGRESSION THAT LASTS 2 MONTHS!?’
+Don't worry, this sleep regression doesn’t actually last for 2 months, it just means that it can happen anytime between 8-10 months.
 This sleep regression is due to your baby's brain development and physical developments like crawling, pulling to stand etc.

 At around 8 months of age your baby is going through a massive neurological and physiological development change.
 They’ll be learning to crawl, pulling to stand and finding their voice, amongst other things.
 Your little one is a busy bee, this means they want to wake in the night to practise their new skills.
 Basically, at this age babies are distracted by their own amazingness (and rightly so).
 Don’t worry, unlike the 4 month sleep regression this one should only last for a couple of weeks on and off.